 In this section, we’ll briefly introduce some of the most popular data visualization tools.
 If you’re on the market for a data viz tool and want a more thorough comparison, this guide to the seven best data visualization tools will help you.
 For now, here are our top three data viz tools to get familiar with:

 - Plotly: Open-source software built on Python.
 Plotly is ideal if you’ve got some coding knowledge and want to create highly customizable visualizations.

 - Tableau: Perhaps one of the most popular data analytics tools, Tableau is known for its user-friendliness—you don’t need any coding knowledge to create beautiful visualizations in Tableau.
 And, unlike some other BI tools, it’s good at handling large volumes of data.

 Before deciding on a tool, it’s worth trying out a few options.
-The good news is that there are plenty of data viz tools on the market, allowing you to create beautiful and informative visualizations—even if you’re a newcomer to the field.
+The good news is that there are plenty of data viz tools on the market—as well as a number of free tools—allowing you to create beautiful and informative visualizations—even if you’re a newcomer to the field.

 What are data dashboards?

 Dashboards are another useful tool for data tracking and visualization.
 A data dashboard essentially allows you to keep track of multiple data sources, visualizing them in one single location for easy viewing.
 A common example is the Google Analytics dashboard which displays a whole host of visualizations on one page—a geo map showing where your website visitors are located, for example, or a pie chart showing what percentage of your users access your website using specific devices.
 If you want multiple stakeholders to be able to access and view certain data insights, a dashboard can help you to create a single hub with easy-to-understand visualizations.